Elon Musk defends Twitter suspension of mainstream journalists who write about him

 Billionaire Elon Musk on Friday defended the suspension of prominent journalists from Twitter, many of whom regularly write about him and the social media platform.

-Twitter suspended the accounts of independent journalist Aaron Rupar, CNN's Donie O’Sullivan, Drew Harwell of The Washington Post and Ryan Mac of The New York Times, all of whom have covered Mr Musk in recent months.
+Twitter suspended the accounts of independent journalist Aaron Rupar, CNN's Donie O’Sullivan, Mashable’s Matt Binder, Drew Harwell of The Washington Post and Ryan Mac of The New York Times, all of whom have covered Mr Musk in recent months.

 The series of suspensions began after Twitter’s new boss on Wednesday permanently banned the account ”ElonJet”, which tracked his private jets using publicly available data.